770grappenmaker/advent-of-code-template/README.md

 # advent-of-code-template (Rust)
 Welcome to the Advent of Code template for Rust!
-Python is a statically typed, systems programming language which, instead of manual allocations or a garbage collector, uses a novelty memory model called the "borrow checker".
+Rust is a statically typed, systems programming language which, instead of manual allocations or a garbage collector, uses a novelty memory model called the "borrow checker".